Grand Opera: König Alfred [King Alfred ] WoO.14 (1848-52). Listen to an extract

 Oratorio: Welt Ende – Gericht – Neue Welt [World's End - Judgement - New World] Op.212 (1881).
 Listen to an extract

 36 nos. in 3 parts (including an orchestral introduction and 9 intermezzi).
 Soloists: baritone & mezzo-soprano.
 Published: 1882/83, Breitkopf & Härtel.
 Text: Bible (Book of Revelation).
 Premiere: Weimar, 1882.
-The work summarises the events described in the biblical Book of Revelation.

 From Part 2 Gericht.